selaere/code-guessing/README.md

 The rest of the submission is my unfinished approach to implement a game solving algorithm based on Victor Allis [*A Knowledge-based Approach of Connect-Four*](https://rmarcus.info/blog/assets/conn4/thesis.pdf) (1988).
 There they make a bot called VICTOR that can always(!) win if playing first.
 I think this was exciting in the 80's.

 By spotting certain patterns in the grid you can identify threats or forced wins which can then be used with some search algorithm.
 The patterns are things that are fun to implement in array languages like "two vertical empty squares where the above is an odd column" (see "claimeven", "baseeven", "oddthreat").
-There are also graph adjacency matrices involved and things like that.
+There are also graph adjacency matrices involved and restrictions on how the rules can interact and things like that.

 I still want to finish it!
 There's a few rules that I didn't implement and also the whole game tree search thing is completely wrong (I tried to figure out some minimax with alpha-beta pruning but it was way too late).
 I still think it's a cool idea.